SeeUnsharp/LighthouseManager/README.md

 ## Installation
 Just copy LighthouseManager.exe, SteamVRWatcher.exe and appsettings.json to a folder.
 Open appsettings.json and set your Base Station Mac Addresses (You can disover them with LighthouseManager `--discover` parameter).
 Then you can use Command-Line or Powershell to execute SteamVRWatcher.
-You can also start SteamVRWatcher automatically when Windows starts.
-To do so press WIN+R and type `shell:startup`.
-It should open the Autostart folder.
-Just paste a shortcut to SteamVRWatcher.exe there.